Multi-Class Abnormality Classification Task in Video Capsule Endoscopy: Discussion

 \section{Discussion}

 This study addressed the multi-class anomaly classification difficulty in Video Capsule Endoscopy (VCE), with a focus on transformer model performance.
 While our early models, the custom CNN and ResNet50, offered a solid platform for analysis (accuracies of \textbf{0.8502} and \textbf{0.9308}, respectively), ResNet50 outperformed the ViT model, which achieved an accuracy of \textbf{0.9138}.
 MViT increased our results to \textbf{0.9440}, demonstrating the transformer designs' ability to handle complicated data distributions and extract the nuanced patterns required for accurate anomaly identification.
 DaViT small outperformed all other models, with an outstanding accuracy of \textbf{0.9487}.
 We applied weighted random sampling (WRS) to our DaVit model which showed an accuracy of \textbf{0.9433}, showing persistently high performance.
 The evaluation metrics for transformer models provide more information about their capabilities.
 MViT had a mean specificity of 0.9890, a mean F1-score of 0.9933, and a balanced accuracy of 0.8307, indicating that it can effectively detect both positive and negative cases.
 Similarly, DaViT Small achieved a mean AUC of 0.9932 and a balanced accuracy of 0.8595, demonstrating its skill in discriminating between distinct classes within the dataset.
+On the test set, DaViT Small achieved a mean AUC of \textbf{0.7314}, a balanced accuracy of \textbf{0.3235}, and an average precision of \textbf{0.2534}.
+These results highlight the model's ability to generalize its performance, though the gap between validation and test metrics suggests further optimization and dataset diversity may be needed to improve test-time accuracy.
+The model also demonstrated a mean sensitivity of \textbf{0.3235}, mean F1-score of \textbf{0.2274}, and mean specificity of \textbf{0.9361} on the test set, confirming its capability in identifying specific anomalies but also pointing out areas for improvement in handling class imbalances and challenging cases.
 Interestingly, the addition of WRS did not result in significant performance improvements for DaViT small, implying that the model's intrinsic strengths and architectural design are critical for classification success.
-Finally, the findings of this study demonstrate the transformational potential of sophisticated transformer models in medical diagnostics.
-DaViT Small's strong performance validates its applicability for the Capsule Vision 2024 challenge and proves its ability to improve accuracy in automated diagnoses, ultimately leading to better patient outcomes and operational efficiency in healthcare.
-Future research should focus on these designs and their implementations in a variety of diagnostic scenarios in order to attain even greater accuracy and dependability.
+Finally, the findings of this study show the transformative potential of complex transformer models in medical diagnostics.
+DaViT Small's high performance verifies its suitability for the Capsule Vision 2024 challenge and demonstrates its ability to improve accuracy in automated diagnoses, resulting in better patient outcomes and operational efficiency in healthcare.
+Future research should concentrate on these designs and their use in a range of diagnostic contexts in order to achieve even higher accuracy and dependability.